Pelican Stadium: Location

 The stadium was designed by New Orleans architect Emile Weil and constructed at the southeast corner of Tulane Avenue and South Carrollton Avenue in Mid-City New Orleans, an area that was only recently being developed thanks to improved drainage.
 A short lived amusement park called "White City", was on the site just before, which in turn had replaced the Pelicans prior home field, Athletic Park.
 The Park spanned 458 ft by 610 ft.

 Pelican Park (or Stadium) was located at Banks St. and Carrollton Avenue across the street from the present-day site of Jesuit High School.
 In 1914–1915, the park's wooden grandstand was disassembled and relocated three blocks down Carrollton Avenue by mules allocated by Heinemann to the intersection of Carrollton Avenue and Tulane Avenue.
 It reopened on April 13, 1915.

 Pelican Stadium was bounded by Tulane Avenue (northeast, left field); South Carrollton Avenue (northwest, home plate); Gravier Street, railroad tracks, and the New Basin Canal (southwest, right field); and Pierce Street (southeast, center field).
 The rail yards and canal visible behind the right field area in old photos have since been replaced and covered by Interstate 10 and its approach ramps.
 A pair of round-roofed buildings which sat across Gravier behind right center, are still visible on Google Maps.

 American football

 The stadium was also used for high school football.
 The field was laid out with one end zone between home plate and third base and the other one in front of the scoreboard.
 The stadium had a 9,000-seat capacity for football.

 In 1921, Warren Easton High School played Minden High School for the LHSAA championship at the stadium.

 Boxing

 Boxing matches were held at the stadium including matches that featured lightweight champion and hall of famer, Joe Brown.

 Demolition

 It was demolished in 1957, becoming the site of Fountainbleau Hotel, and more recently a storage company and dorms for Xavier University of Louisiana students.
-An abandoned fast food restaurant, which sits toward the north corner of the property, approximates the location of the infield.
+A Chick-fil-A location, which sits toward the north corner of the property, approximates the location of the infield.